TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

-The following configuration options are accessible and changeable via the Install Tool (recommended way) or directly in the file "typo3conf/localconf.php".
+The following configuration options are accessible and changeable via the Install Tool (recommended way) or directly in the file "typo3conf/LocalConfiguration.php" (named "localconf.php" in TYPO3 versions prior 6.0).
 The list below is in alphabetical order - not in the order of importance (all are relevant but the usage depends on your specific site and requirements).